Internet Banking Solutions

 The counter on the home page of your epost file indicates the number of bills which have not yet been viewed in detail (opened) and considers all such bills to be "new".
 We recommend you check that all bills filed in the "Filed" section have indeed been viewed.
 You have probably filed a bill that was not actually viewed in detail, and is therefore still shown as "new" by the counter on the home page.[Top]

-You can save your bills and account statements for a period of 16 months.
+You can save your bills for a period of 16 months.
 After this period, they will be deleted automatically.[Top]

 8 - Banking operations - Quicken